Winter 2017 Institute

 Greater Boston Area, MA

-- Summer season planning and youth crew design
+- Winter season planning and youth crew design

 - What it takes to run dynamic farm operations with high school youth

-- The opportunity to network with and learn from Institute peers
+- Interact with and learn from Institute peers

 Read what others have to say...